saifaustcse/SDLC-Methodologies/README.md

 The V-Model contains Verification phases on one side and the Validation phases on the other side.
 Verification and Validation process is joined by the coding phase in V-shape.
 Thus it is known as V-Model.

-**Verification:** It involves a static analysis method (review) done without executing code.
-It is the process of evaluation of the product development process to find whether specified requirements meet.
+**Verification:** A static analysis method (review) done without executing code.
+It evaluates the development process to find whether the specified requirements are met.

-**Validation:** It involves dynamic analysis method (functional, non-functional), testing is done by executing code.
-Validation is the process to evaluate the software after the completion of the development process to determine whether the software meets the customer expectations and requirements.
+**Validation:** A dynamic analysis method (functional and non-functional) done by executing code.
+It evaluates the completed software to determine whether it meets the customer's expectations and requirements.

 <details>
 <summary><b>V-Model - Verification Phases </b></summary>